wagtail/wagtail/docs/advanced_topics/embeds.md

 As of June 2021, the _oEmbed Product_ has been replaced with the _oEmbed Read_
 feature.
 In order to embed Facebook and Instagram posts your app must activate the _oEmbed Read_ feature.
-Furthermore the app must be reviewed and accepted by Facebook.
+Furthermore the app must be reviewed and accepted by Meta.
 You can find the announcement in the
 [API changelog](https://developers.facebook.com/docs/graph-api/changelog/version11.0/#oembed).

 Apps that activated the oEmbed Product before June 8, 2021 need to activate